- Aspects Determined as Materiality

 Employees with safety knowledge ensure safety for customers

 Osaka Gas believes that the foundation of the gas business is the pursuit of safety by each and every employee.
 That's the reason behind our "All-Employee Gas Safety Initiative".
 The initiative is aimed at giving all employees the knowledge to handle customer inquiries about gas and to eliminate the risk of gas accidents caused by leaks and products with no safety features.

-(For details, see “Objectives of the All-Employee Gas Safety Initiative” below.)
+The Company intranet offers information about safety measures and basic knowledge about gas and gas appliance safety in order to raise all employees’ awareness and provide them with thorough employee education.
 Our website has a wealth of ways for employees to learn about safety and provides a training course on how to find gas appliances with no safety device for preventing incomplete combustion, and how to recommend that customers replace such appliances.

-Four Safety Provisions
+Four Safety Principles